 I am lucky enough to introduce new visitors to our amazing spaces every day.
 Although I have a degree in contemporary dance, most of my career has been spent in sales and recruitment so joining the team at the DanceHouse has really felt like coming home!

-I’m originally from Leicestershire and began dancing at the age of 2.
-I’ve studied dance since then and have just completed my BA (Hons) in Dance at University Campus Suffolk specialising in Contemporary.
+I’m originally from Leicestershire and began dancing at the age of two.
+I’ve studied dance since then and have just completed my BA (Hons) in Dance at University Campus Suffolk, specialising in Contemporary.
 This role allows me to combine my dance knowledge and my love of customer care.

 I have worked for DanceEast for seven years.
 It’s a very interesting role and there is always something different happening so you get lots of variety, along with meeting all kinds of people which I enjoy